 Is a Lady Bird Deed Better Than a Trust?

-Lady bird deeds are much simpler to create than trusts, making them less expensive.
-Transferring your property through a lady bird deed also allows you to receive Medicaid without being penalized for the transfer or your beneficiaries having to worry about Medicaid recovery after your death.
+Deeds are much simpler to create than trusts, making them less expensive.
+Transferring your property through a deed also allows you to receive Medicaid without being penalized for the transfer or your beneficiaries having to worry about Medicaid recovery after your death.

 On the other hand, trusts offer much more flexibility and allow you to leave specific instructions and limitations on when and how the property should be received.
 Trusts also offer an added benefit of privacy, which lady bird deeds do not.